 Hebrew Cemetery Information

-The Temple Israel Foundation acquired the title to the cemetery in 1993, ending a long period of neglect.
-Since 1994, the Denver chapter of B’nai B’rith has led volunteer efforts each June to maintain the grounds and replace markers.
-Since then, the cemetery was reconsecrated and began holding Jewish burials again in 2001.
+The Temple Israel Foundation acquired the title to the Hebrew Cemetery in 1993, ending a long period of neglect.
+Since 1996, the Denver chapter of B’nai B’rith has led volunteer efforts each June to restore, maintain the grounds, and replace markers.
+The cemetery has been consecrated, a new section opened, and burials resumed again in 2001.

 Hebrew Cemetery Hours

-The Hebrew Cemetery is located in the southwest corner of the broader Evergreen Cemetery.
-Go to the main entrance of the Evergreen Cemetery at the north end of James Street.
-After you go through the two columns, take an immediate left and take the dirt road that follows the fence all the way back until you get to the white fence and arch of the Hebrew Cemetery.
-If you think you missed it, you didn't go far enough!
+The Hebrew Cemetery is located at the southwest corner of the much larger Evergreen Cemetery.
+After passing through the main entrance of the Evergreen Cemetery at the north end of James Street, turn left immediately and follow the dirt road beyond the other sections to the white fence and black arch of the Hebrew Cemetery.

-The Temple Israel Foundation gained title of the Hebrew Cemetery in June 1993 through Quiet Title action.
-The original boundaries of the cemetery are larger than the fenced area shown allowing for future enlarging of the fenced area, as needed, to establish future new sections of burial plots.
+The Temple Israel Foundation acquired ownership of the Hebrew Cemetery during June, 1993, through a Quiet Title suit.
+The boundaries of the cemetery are larger than the fenced area shown which allows for future development.

 During the ensuing decades, the Hebrew Cemetery came to serve as the resting place for 132 souls, including the last "old time" Jewish Leadville native, Minette Miller (born 1894 and died 1981).
-Only 59 original markers remain and the locations of 12 people were lost over time.
-This was the sad result of a long period of neglect which ended in the late 1980s with the creation of the Temple Israel Foundation and its subsequent acquisition of the cemetery through a quiet title action in June 1993.
+Only 59 original markers remain and the locations of 12 people have been lost over time.
+This was the sad result of a long period of neglect which ended in the 1990s with the creation of the Temple Israel Foundation and its subsequent acquisition of the cemetery through a Quiet Title action in June 1993.

-Since taking ownership of the cemetery grounds, significant volunteer efforts, led by the Denver chapter of B'nai B'rith, have cleared the site of much of the heavy overgrowth, constructed an encircling fence, contributed an entry arch and monument, and culminated in the reconsecration of the cemetery in August 1999.
+Since taking ownership of the cemetery grounds, significant volunteer efforts, led by the Denver chapter of B'nai B'rith, have cleared the site of heavy overgrowth, constructed an encircling fence, contributed an entry arch, grave markers, monuments, and culminated in the re-consecration of the cemetery in August, 1999.
 The replacement of missing markers was completed in 2004.